zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

   hard to quantify, but ought to be fairly low as one flow from the same interfaces has just been successfully established.
-Thus only rare events such as NAT resource overload, or selecting particular port numbers that are filtered etc, ought to be reasons for failure.
+Thus only rare events such as NAT resource overload, or selecting particular port numbers that are filtered etc., ought to be reasons for failure.